-- ✓ Member has a clinical diagnosis of gender dysphoria - ✓ Requested service is medically necessary - ✓ Any co-existing physical and behavioral health conditions do not interfere with diagnostic clarity or capacity to consent, and associated risks and benefits have been discussed - ✓ Member has given informed consent for the service. - ✓ Subject to the exceptions in C.R.S. § 13-22-103, if member is under 18 years of age, member's parent or legal guardian has given informed consent for the service.

-For surgical procedures, in addition to the above general requirements, preapproval requests must provide documentation demonstrating that the member:

-- ✓ Is 18 years of age or older. - ✓ Has completed six continuous months of hormone therapy, unless hormone therapy is not clinically indicated or is inconsistent with the client's desires, goals, or expressions of individual gender identity, - This requirement does not apply to mastectomy surgeries, - Twelve continuous months of hormone therapy are required for mammoplasty, unless hormone therapy is not clinically indicated or is inconsistent with the client's desires, goals, or expressions of genderidentity, - Understands the potential effect of the gender-affirming surgery on fertility
+✓ Member has a clinical diagnosis of gender dysphoria ✓ Requested service is medically necessary ✓ Any co-existing physical and behavioral health conditions do not interfere with diagnostic clarity or capacity to consent, and associated risks and benefits have been discussed ✓ Member has given informed consent for the service ✓ Subject to the exceptions in C.R.S. § 13-22-103, if member is under 18 years of age, member's parent or legal guardian has given informed consent for the service.
+For surgical procedures, in addition to the above general requirements, preapproval requests must provide documentation demonstrating that the member ✓ Is 18 years of age or older ✓ Has completed six continuous months of hormone therapy, unless hormone therapy is not clinically indicated or is inconsistent with the client's desires, goals, or expressions of individual gender identity, This requirement does not apply to mastectomy surgeries, Twelve continuous months of hormone therapy are required for mammoplasty, unless hormone therapy is not clinically indicated or is inconsistent with the client's desires, goals, or expressions of gender-identity, Understands the potential effect of the gender-affirming surgery on fertility Health Education No copay.
+100% covered.

-Health Education

 Health education provided by your child's PCP is covered.
 This may include info on achieving and keeping physical and mental health and avoiding illness and injury.
 Your child's doctor may ask age-appropriate questions during your child's health visit.
 This will help the PCP decide on topics to talk about during your child's health education discussion.
 Maternal Care education is also provided in our Women's Clinic.

-Hearing Care Services

-- ✓ Age-appropriate hearing screenings for preventive care - ✓ Newborn hearing screening and follow-up for failed screen

-Home Health Care

-✓ Hearing aids, when medically necessary

-This benefit applies to home health and home infusion therapy and includes all services, supplies and/or therapies that are medically needed for care due to illness or injury.
+Hearing Care Services No copay.
+100% covered. ✓ Age appropriate hearing screenings for preventive care ✓ Newborn hearing screening and follow-up for failed screen ✓ Hearing aids, when medically necessary Home Health Care No copay.
+100% covered.
+Pre-approval required.
+This benefit applies to home health and home infusion therapy (IV therapy) and includes all services, supplies and/or therapies that are medically needed for care due to illness or injury.
 Prior hospitalization is not required.
 All services have to be ordered by your PCP or another provider from the DHMP network.
 DHMP must approve all services and may review care plans for home health at any time.
 Services include, but are not limited to:

 - ✓ Nursing services - ✓ Physical, Occupational, Respiratory, and Speech and other therapies - Medical supplies, including respiratory supplies.
-Durable medical equipment, for rental or purchase, oxygen, appliance, prostheses, and orthopedic appliances. - ✓ Intravenous medications and other prescription medications that are not ordinarily available through a retail pharmacy. - ✓ Nutritional services for certain disorders.
+Durable medical equipment for rental or purchase, oxygen, appliance, prostheses, and orthopedic appliances. - ✓ Intravenous (IV) medications and other prescription medications that are not ordinarily available through a retail pharmacy - ✓ Nutritional services for certain disorders.
 See Food and Nutrition Services section.

-- × Custodial care - × Care that is provided by a nurse that normally lives in the member's home or that is an immediate family member of the patient. - × Services or supplies for personal comfort or convenience. - × Food services, meals or formulas not medically needed for approved disorders. - × Religious or spiritual counseling
+- × Custodial care - × Care that is provided by a nurse that normally lives in the member's home or that is an immediate family member of the patient - × Services or supplies for personal comfort or convenience - × Food services, meals or formulas not medically needed for approved disorders - × Religious or spiritual counseling